PAMPHLETS & BOOKLETS

-Substance abuse counselor, creativity guru, and humorist in one, the Wacky & Wonderful Recovery e-Booklet Series balances serious addiction recovery work with creativity, artwork, cartoons, puzzles, and the occasional chuckle.
-The worksheets are designed and illustrated by me, Dr. Kim.
-I’m a one-person team humbly trying to help the world take on addiction.
+Welcome!
+You’ve reached Outside-the-Box Recovery, where serious recovery work is balanced with creativity, art, cartoons, puzzles, and the occasional chuckle.
+The following booklets were designed and illustrated by psychiatrist Dr. Kim (me!), a one-person team humbly trying to help the world get past addiction.

 Download, save to your computer, and print up as many copies as you'd like!

 Subscribe and receive our STEP ONE workbook for free!